ppy/osu-wiki/wiki/Glossary/en.md

 A set of rhythm games, developed by [iNiS](https://en.wikipedia.org/wiki/INiS) for the Nintendo DS handheld video game system, which share a lot of gameplay and presentation elements.

-The osu! game mode was is mostly based off of those games.
+The osu! game mode is mostly based off of those games.

 ## E